flectra-hq/flectra/doc/reference/qweb.rst

         'context_value': 42
     })

-This automatically creates a :class:`~odoo.http.Response` object which can be returned from the controller (or further customized to suit).
+This automatically creates a :class:`~flectra.http.Response` object which can be returned from the controller (or further customized to suit).

 View-based